 Mill Valley and Marin County have received funds for major roads.
-Mill Valley has since completed will start-construction on the Miller Avenue Rehabilitation Project-in the Summer of 2016 and Marin County completed the West Sir Francis Drake Boulevard Rehabilitation Project (Samuel P Taylor State Park to Platform Bridge) with a ribbon cutting ceremony held in February 2014.
+Mill Valley has since completed construction on the Miller Avenue Rehabilitation Project and Marin County completed the West Sir Francis Drake Boulevard Rehabilitation Project (Samuel P Taylor State Park to Platform Bridge) with a ribbon cutting ceremony held in February 2014.
 After completion of the Miller Avenue Project, Mill Valley will be requesting funds to conduct a feasibility study on the second prioritized project in the Southern Planning Area, which is E. Blithedale Avenue between Sunnyside Avenue and Tiburon Boulevard.
-After completion of the first prioritized project on Sir Francis Drake Boulevard between Lagunitas Road and Wild Iris Drive with the remaining Measure A funds of approximately \$800,000. -In the Ross Valley Planning Area, Marin County has also received funds to commence preliminary engineering for the Ross Valley Sir Francis Drake Boulevard Rehabilitation Project (Highway 101 to Ross Town limit).
+After completion of the first prioritized project in the West Planning Area, Marin County also completed a segment of the second prioritized project on Sir Francis Drake Boulevard between Lagunitas Road and Wild Iris Drive with the remaining Measure A funds of approximately \$800,000.
+In the Ross Valley Planning Area, Marin County has also received funds to commence preliminary engineering for the Ross Valley Sir Francis Drake Boulevard Rehabilitation Project (Highway 101 to Ross Town limit).

 Regarding Sub-Strategy 3.2, Local Roads for all Modes, programming is based on the local jurisdiction formula outlined in the Expenditure Plan, which is based on population and road miles within the local jurisdiction.
-The formula share was updated with the 2008, 2010, 2012, and 2014, and 2016 Strategic Plan Updates, utilizing the most current population data from the California Department of Finance and lane miles from MTC.
+The formula share was updated with the 2008, 2010, 2012, 2014, and 2016 Strategic Plan Updates, utilizing the most current population data from the California Department of Finance and lane miles from MTC.
 The measurement of lane miles versus road miles was a more accurate representation of each jurisdiction's maintenance responsibilities.
-The distribution formula for the 20186 Strategic Plan Update will be updated once again with latest population and lane miles data.
+The distribution formula for the 2018 Strategic Plan Update will be updated once again with latest population and lane miles data.

-Strategy 4-The three Strategies comprising Strategy 4 are at various stages of implementation, and so funds are programmed accordingly.
+Strategy 4 - The three Strategies comprising Strategy 4 are at various stages of implementation, and so funds are programmed accordingly.
 Strategy 4.1, Safe Routes to School, has begun receiving an annual allocation based on the historical program cost with an assumed escalation over the next 20 years.
-Strategy 4.2, Crossing Guards, has recommended programming for crossing guards at approximately 4964 critical intersections in FY 17/18.
-Measure B has been funding another 912 intersections and an additional 21 locations for Fall 2018.
-The Crossing Guard Program is entering its thirteenthenth year, having received its first allocation for the Fall 2006 school year.
+Strategy 4.2, Crossing Guards, has recommended programming for crossing guards at approximately 49 critical intersections in FY 17/18.
+Measure B has been funding another 9 intersections and an additional 21 locations for Fall 2018.
+The Crossing Guard Program is entering its thirteenth year, having received its first allocation for the Fall 2006 school year.
 Strategy 4.3, Safe Pathways to School, is the capital improvement element of the Safe Routes to School program.
 Three cycles of funding have awarded.
 The last Call for Projects (Third Cycle) with Safe Pathway funding was issued in FY 14/15.
 Nearly \$3.5 million was awarded to 15 small projects (\$25,000 or less) and 12 large projects (up to \$350,000) in the Third Cycle.
 Since Strategy 4.3 only generate slightly more \$700,000 in revenue annually, the Third Cycle awarded about five years of funding.
 Funds will be available for new projects starting in FY 18/19.
 The Fourth Cycle Call for Projects will be issued in FY 18/19.
 To date, 53 Safe Pathway projects in the amount of \$7.4 million have been awarded with Measure A TST funds.
-The initial set of projects, selected based on performance criteria and approved Safe Routes plans, were authorized in 2007 and 2010.
-Projects were allocated with the third cycle funding in March 2015..
 Estimated programming is included in this Strategic Plan; with specific projects listed in Appendix 3d.